UPRI-NOAH/hazard_post_processor/README.md

 3. Once any of the observed variant of hazard attribute is found, it dissolves the hazard field attribute.

-4. The dissolved hazard map is saved to the `output` folder and will be upload to the designated google drive.
+4. The dissolved hazard map is saved to the `output` folder and will be uploaded to the designated google drive.
 The files in `output` folder will be deleted afterwards.